 For best results, get a good quality ham like Benton's.

 Note: Before roasting your ham, you'll need to clean it and soak it.
 Rub it with a scrubby sponge under cool running water to remove any surface mold or salty deposits, then transfer it to a cooler and fill the cooler with cold water.
-Let the ham rest at room temperature in the water for at least 1 day, changing the water every 6 to 8 hours.
+Let the ham rest at room temperature in the water for at least a day, changing the water every six to eight hours.
 If your ham is especially well-aged, let it soak for up to two days.
 Country hams must be sliced very thin!

 - 1 country ham, 10 to 15 pounds, soaked (see note)